 By the end of the week, he would be in a coma with a 10 percent chance of survival, and his family saying they’re goodbyes as a mystery illness began to shut down his organs.

-“We had just started dating when Nick came home from work, saying he wasn’t feeling well and put himself to bed,” Nick’s now-fiancée Kelly explains.
+“We had just started dating when Nick came home from work, saying he wasn’t feeling well and put himself to bed,” Nick’s now-fiancée Kellie explains.
 “Later that night he continued to get worse, so we went to emergency.
 They gave him a few meds and ran a few tests, but he just got worse and worse.”

 By Saturday, doctors opted to place Nick in an induced coma.
-Kelly was joined by his parents, who had raced to be by his side, and they were told he had a 10 percent chance of surviving the night
+Kellie was joined by his parents, who had raced to be by his side, and they were told he had a 10 percent chance of surviving the night

-“That was tough,” Kelly reflects.
+“That was tough,” Kellie reflects.

 The Search For Answers